stephenjonglee/MakeACharQuiz/README.md

 Users can create their own "Which Character Are You Quiz".
 They can either choose to create their own quiz or play a quiz.

+Our project is saved under a Github repository: https://github.com/stephenjonglee/MakeACharQuiz

 How to Create a Quiz:
 User will be prompted to fill out forms to create a quiz.
 Quiz will have exactly 4 characters.